Phone

 Ngaa Aamokura – Head Students (Year 13 only)

-• create a sense of community and wairua across the student body,
+• Create a sense of community and spirit across the student body

-• fulfil student leadership expectations such as leading student assemblies, organising achievement celebrations, inter-school exchanges and other similar occasions that may arise;
+• Fulfill student leadership expectations such as leading student assemblies, organising celebrations and serving as a role model for other students

 Each kaunihera aakonga (student council) will be led by one of our Amokura/ Head students and each have 4 – 5 x Year 12 and Year 13 Kaiaarahi Kaunihera (Council leaders).
 These students will be supported by one kaiako/ teacher.
 Each kaunihera aakonga will have regular scheduled planning meetings (approx. 1 per fortnight).